 Potentially Significant Impact Less Than Significant with Mitigation Incorporated No Impact

+excessive noise levels?

 XIV.
+POPULATION AND HOUSING.
+Would the project:

+a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

+b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?

+XV.
 PUBLIC SERVICES.

 a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 Fire protection?

 Police protection?

 Schools?

 Parks?

 Other public facilities?

-XV I .
+XVI.
 RECREATION.

 a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?

-b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated 8 No Impact environment?
 XVII.
-TRANSPORTATION /TRAFFIC .
-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Conflict with an applicable program, plan, ordinance or policy establishing measures of effectiveness for the performance of addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? e) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \Box dc) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? ed) Result in inadequate emergency access? f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
+TRANSPORTATION.
+Would the project: a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)? c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? d) Result in inadequate emergency access?
+XVIII.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated .
-2 No Impact XVIII.
 Tribal Cultural Resources.
 Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-X IX VIII.
-UTILITIES AND SERVICE SYSTEMS.
-Would the project: a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? ba) Require or result in the relocation or construction of new or expanded water, or wastewater treatment or storm water drainage , electric power , natural gas , or telecommunications facilities or expansion of existing facilities , the construction or relocation of which could cause significant environmental effects? c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?